15 Simple Craft Activities for Seniors That Boost Memory & Joy

 You'll need basic supplies to get started:

-- Large beads (easier for seniors to handle)
+- Large beads (easier for you to handle)

 - Stretchy string or thread